2013 Eastleigh by-election: Polling

-Result
+Results

 The Liberal Democrats' win was their first in a by-election since Dunfermline and West Fife seven years earlier.
-It was also their first by-election win under the leadership of Nick Clegg.
+It was also their first and only by-election win under the leadership of Nick Clegg.
 The UKIP vote was their highest yet in any parliamentary election (in both share and number of votes), and was the fourth time the party had come second in a by-election.
 At the time, it was also the closest UKIP had come to winning a Westminster seat.

 With less than 7% of the vote separating the top three candidates, it was the closest three-way result in an English by-election for over 90 years (in Penistone in 1921 there was 6% between the top three).
 It was also the first time since the 1989 Richmond by-election that Labour had come fourth while in opposition.